Polochon-street/bliss/README.md

 For every song analyzed, libbliss returns a struct song which contains, among other things, four floats, each rating an aspect of the song:

-* The [tempo](https://en.wikipedia.org/wiki/Tempo "link to wikipedia") rating draws the envelope of the whole song, and then computes its DFT, obtaining peaks at the frequency of each dominant beat.
+* The [tempo](https://en.wikipedia.org/wiki/Tempo "link to wikipedia") rating follows [this paper](http://www.cs.tut.fi/sgn/arg/klap/sapmeter.pdf "link to the paper") until part II.
+A), in order to obtain a downsampled envelope of the whole song.
+The song's [BPM](https://en.wikipedia.org/wiki/Tempo#Beats_per_minute "link to wikipedia BPM's article") are then estimated by counting the number of peaks and dividing by the length of the song.<br />
-The period of each dominant beat can then be deduced from the frequencies, hinting at the song's tempo.<br />
+The period of each dominant beat can then be deduced from the frequencies, hinting at the song's tempo.
 Warning: the tempo is not equal to the force of the song.
 As an example , a heavy metal track can have no steady beat at all, giving a very low tempo score while being very loud.

 * The amplitude rating reprents the physical « force » of the song, that is, how much the speaker's membrane will move in order to create the sound.<br />